basson099/websocketfiles/README.md

 Future
-1.Add more demos to illusite using different network transport 2.Support tls
+1.Add more demos to illustrate how to use websocketfiles with Boot.Asio and libevent.
+2.Support TLS.